givethemheller/helium/README.md

 # helium
-Typescript Open Api generated API Mono Repo with Shared object definition library, generated Open Api SDKs and react/react-native app.
+Typescript Open Api generated API (TSOA https://github.com/lukeautry/tsoa) Mono Repo with Shared object definition library, generated Open Api SDKs and react/react-native app.

 ## What I This For
 I want to be able to use this package to spin up new applications and projects at high speed.
 This particular repo is a project tracker for my boat.
 Side note, I am transitioning to living on a big ol sail boat.
 Wish me luck!